Mikey-E/deaddrop-js/README.md

 ### The schema

 A straightforward schema for requiring a user to authenticate before sending a message is to prompt for the username and password upon the --send command.
-From there, it is easy to kill two stones with one bird by prepending the sender as part of the message itself; this automatically displays the sender of the message whenever it is retrieved, and also protects the identity of the sender from tampering because it is part of the message string itself.
+From there, the sender's name is prepended as part of the message itself; this allows the sender of the message to easily<sup>TM</sup> be displayed whenever it is retrieved, and also it is protected from tampering because it has been used as an indirect input to the hash.

+The new message format in the database is a string of the hmac, sender's name, and message.
+All comma delimited.

 In the interest of not changing the Deaddrop_User_Guide.pdf, no new cmdline flags will be added to the send command.
 The sender will be prompted for their username and password at runtime.